-Hi, I’m the Welfare Officer, Rich.
-I’m someone you can talk to about things like questioning your orientation or gender, coming out, sexual health, or anything else – it doesn’t have to be ‘really important’and you don’t need to identify as LGBT+.
-You can email me at email@example.com, and if you’d rather meet up in person or talk over Skype/the phone, just let me know.
+You can talk to our Welfare Officers about things like questioning your orientation or gender, coming out, sexual health, or anything else.
+It doesn’t have to be ‘really important’ and you don’t need to identify as LGBT+.
+You can email us at email@example.com, and if you’d rather meet up in person or talk the phone, just let us know.

-I’m also happy to meet up with you at one of our events if you’re nervous about coming, so that you’ll definitely have someone to talk to and to introduce you to people!
+We’re also happy to meet up with you at one of our events if you’re nervous about coming so that you’ll definitely have someone to talk to and to introduce you to people!

 There are a number of other resources available as well, both inside and outside the university.